Are We A Step Closer To Having A Male Contraceptive Pill?

 On today’s Briefing episode, we speak to Lonny Levin and Jochen Buck from Weill Cornell’s graduate school of medical science about how they’re helping develop this pill.

 It is true that it is more difficult.
 You have to always remember that the person who is taking the contraceptive is a healthy person.
-It’s not like curing the disease where you are willing to put up with certain side effects,”he said.
+It’s not like curing the disease where you are willing to put up with certain side effects,”

 Mr Levin said the reason that funding a male-based contraceptive solution was challenging was due to its difficulty on a scientific level, as well as a lack of willingness to find the solution.